-Well, it’s kind of like this: Imagine for moment as if a chunk of the United States -- say a part of West Virginia or something -- were suddenly plopped down right in the middle of Germany.
+Well, it’s kind of like this: Imagine for moment as if a chunk of the United States -- a part of West Virginia or something -- were suddenly plopped down in the middle of western Europe, say Germany.
 Wouldn’t that be a little strange?

 That was my go-to response last summer when I returned home from my trip to Kaliningrad to work on Lonely Planet’s guide to Russia, and friends would ask: “So, what’s it like?”

 Here's a short primer on Kaliningrad for readers who might not be familiar with its story: The region’s origins go back to the 13th century, when Königsberg served as the headquarters for the Teutonic Knights, an order of medieval crusaders who’d repaired to the Baltic region after having been pushed out of the Middle East.
 The order’s goal back then was to Christianize pagan Prussians and Lithuanians, a feat they carried out with ruthless efficiency.

 Over the years, the Knights managed to alienate just about everyone in their vicinity (including Poles, Lithuanians, and the pope) and they were eventually defeated in battle in 1410.
 Königsberg, though, prospered due to its access to the sea and proceeds from the lucrative amber trade.
 The city later emerged as the capital of the German province of East Prussia.
 Among its various claims to fame, it was the birthplace of both philosopher Immanuel Kant and (possibly) ancestors of American film director Woody Allen, who was born “Allan Stewart Konigsberg.”
 True fact.

 And then came World War II.
 As the easternmost German city before the war, Königsberg found itself poorly situated in 1943 and ’44 as the war turned against Nazi Germany.
 The end came in the winter of 1945, when the Soviet Red Army launched a massive offensive that ended in German capitulation that April.
 Much of the city was bombed to rubble, and one of the most poignant surviving sights from that period remains underground: Germany’s command bunker, where the surrender was agreed to on 9 April 1945.